abhideepkumar/resume-review/readme.md

 ## Features

 - **JWT Authentication:**
-  Uses hard-coded credentials (`{"username": "naval.ravikant", "password": hashed env variable}`) to issue JWTs for API access.
+  User need to create account first.
+Then they need to login with their credentials to start analysing resumes.
 - **Resume Data Enrichment:**
-  Accepts a PDF URL, extracts text using a PDF parser, and sends the raw data to Google Gemini LLM.
-The LLM response is then structured into JSON (including fields like name, email, education, experience, skills, and a candidate summary) and stored in a MongoDB collection.
+  Accepts a PDF URL,(supports a Google Drive pdf link) extracts text using a PDF parser, and sends the raw data to Google Gemini LLM.
+The LLM response is then structured into JSON (including fields like name, email, education, experience, skills, and a candidate summary and many useful fields) and stored in a MongoDB collection.

 - **Resume Search:**
   Provides case-insensitive search for stored resume records by candidate name.
 Returns a list of matching entries if found.